-Generally, Shopware provides two APIs that serve two aspects of integrations that there can be with our platform.
-Both APIs are based on HTTP and though they serve quite different cohorts / use cases, they do share some underlying concepts.
-We recommend understanding these concepts, before diving deeper into either of the APIs.
+Generally, Shopware provides two APIs that serve two aspects of integrations with our platform.
+Both APIs are based on HTTP and though they serve different use cases, they share some underlying concepts.
+We recommend understanding these concepts before diving deeper into either of the APIs.

-Such as applications are usually considered "frontends" and provide interfaces for users (customers).
-These applications usually don't expose sensitive data and have two layers of users - anonymous and authenticated - i.e. unregistered and registered.
+Frontend applications usually provide interfaces for users (customers).
+These applications usually don't expose sensitive data and have two layers of users - anonymous and authenticated i.e., unregistered and registered.
 Payloads are usually small, performance and availability are critical.

-These integrations are characterised by the exchange of structured data, synchronisations, imports, exports or notifications.
-Performance is also important, but rather in terms of high data loads rather than fast response times.
-Consistency, error handling, transaction-safety are critical.
+These integrations are characterized by the exchange of structured data, synchronizations, imports, exports and notifications.
+Performance is also important in terms of high data loads rather than fast response times.
+Consistency, error handling, and transaction-safety are critical.

 Shopware's Store and Admin APIs offer essential technical resources for you to interact with and customize the platform's core functions, enabling tailored solutions and seamless integration.